FrontendwithAyush/Weather-App/README.md

 A sleek and responsive weather forecast app built using **React.js** and **Bootstrap**.
-It uses a weather API to fetch real-time data such as temperature, weather conditions, location, and more — making it a great project for frontend portfolios.
+It uses a weather API to fetch real-time data such as temperature, weather conditions, location, and more.

 > 🌐 **Live Demo**: [https://ayushweatherappf.netlify.app/](https://ayushweatherappf.netlify.app/)